 Benefits: If you are unable to work for more than 7 days, you may be eligible to receive money to replace part of what you were not able to earn after the accident.

-The first 7 days lost from work is only paid by the insurance carrier if you lose more than 22 days of work.
+The first 7 days lost from work are only paid by the insurance carrier if you lose more than 21 days of work.

-If you cannot work at all, based on your doctor's instructions, you may receive about 66 2/3 % of your regular pay at the time of the accident/injury.
-That benefit will be paid starting with the 8th day you lose time from work.
+If you cannot work at all, based on your doctor's instructions, you may receive a portion of your regular pay at the time of the accident/injury.
+That benefit will generally be paid starting with the 8th day you lose time from work.
+You will have the option to use the remaining 33 1/3% of your PTO balance to receive 100% of your pay.